LearnWeb3DAO/Senior-Track/L3-Aave-Flash-Loans.md

 npx hardhat
 ```

-when prompted, choose the `Create a Javascript Project` option and follow the steps.
+When prompted, choose the `Create a Javascript Project` option and follow the steps.

 Now, let's install the required dependencies for the project.